 If you wouldn’t do this at home, why would you do this overseas, often in a country that suffers from more pollution and poverty than yours?

-Yes, you are on a holiday, but you don’t need to be an inconsiderate global citizen.
+Yes, you are on holidays, but you don’t need to be an inconsiderate global citizen.

 Avoid Airplane Travel